Zunairah-ikhan/Titanic-and-Ames-Housing-ML-Models/README.md

 compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.
+>

-Complete the following tasks in a Jupyter notebookfor both datasets.
+Tasks performed in the Jupyter notebook for both datasets:
-Task 1.
-Data Acquisition and Initial Exploration (10 points)
+1. Data Acquisition and Initial Exploration
-• Load the dataset using pandas.
+*  Load the dataset using pandas.
 • Display basic information: info(), describe(), and head().
 • Identify missing values and decide on a strategy for handling them (with justification).
-Task 2.
-Data Preparation and Preprocessing (15 points)
+2. Data Preparation and Preprocessing
-• Split the data into features (X) and target (y).
+ Split the data into features (X) and target (y).
 • Use sklearn.model_selection.train_test_split to create training and test sets.
 • For the Titanic dataset, use stratified sampling based on the Survived column.
 Explain why this is appropriate.
 • For the House Prices dataset, use random sampling.
 Justify your choice.
-Task 3.
-Building a Processing Pipeline (20 points) Create a scikit-learn pipeline that includes:
+3. Building a Processing Pipeline (20 points)
+Create a scikit-learn pipeline that includes:
 • Display basic information: info(), describe(), and head().
 • Imputation of missing values (using median for numeric, mode for categorical).